Real-Time Messaging Protocol: Connect

 Some values above are serialised into properties of a generic Action-script Object, which is then passed to the NetConnection event listener.
 The clientId will establish a number for the session to be started by the connection.
 Object encoding must match the value previously set.

 Play video

 To start a video stream, the client sends a "createStream" invocation followed by a ping message, followed by a "play" invocation with the file name as argument.
 The server will then reply with a series of "onStatus" commands followed by the video data as encapsulated within RTMP messages.

 After a connection is established, media is sent by encapsulating the content of FLV tags into RTMP messages of type 8 and 9 for audio and video, respectively.

+Layered-on protocols

 HTTP tunneling (RTMPT)

 This refers to the HTTP tunneled version of the protocol.
 It communicates over port 80 and passes the AMF data inside HTTP POST request and responses.
 The sequence for connection is as follows: